SeedTactics/fms-insight/docs/server-config.md

 ---
-id: server-config
-title: Server Configuration
+title: FMS Insight Server Configuration
-sidebar_label: Configuration
+nav: FMS Insight Server > Configuration
+description: >-
+  The FMS Insight server runs on the cell controller and is configured by a config.ini file.
 ---

+# FMS Insight Server Configuration

 The FMS Insight server is configured via a file `SeedTactics\FMSInsight\config.ini` located in the Windows Common AppData